mob-sakai/UnityEventDrawerEx/README.md

 #### Features

 * Display runtime calls in inspector
-* Expand/collapse the runtime call view.
+* Expand/collapse the runtime call view
 * Display instance method, its target is also displayed
 * When the Persistent call is empty, display it compactly
+* Support pro skin

 <br><br><br><br>
 ## Usage